Quick Start Guide

 --gemm_plugin float16 \

-When you created the model definition with the TensorRT-LLM API, you built a graph of operations from NVIDIA TensorRT primitives that formed the layers of your neural network.
+When you create a model definition with the TensorRT-LLM API, you build a graph of operations from NVIDIA TensorRT primitives that form the layers of your neural network.
 These operations map to specific kernels; prewritten programs for the GPU.

 In this example, we included the gpt_attention plugin, which implements a FlashAttention-like fused attention kernel, and the gemm plugin, that performs matrix multiplication with FP32 accumulation.
 We also called out the desired precision for the full model as FP16, matching the default precision of the weights that you downloaded from Hugging Face.
 For more information about plugins and quantizations, refer to the Llama example and Numerical Precision section.